Average Dog Bite Settlement Amounts (Florida) by Miami Lawyer JZ

 If the total settlement exceeds $15,000.00, but the net recovery to the minor equals $15,000.01 or more, the settlement needs court approval.
 In addition, the money needs to be placed into a guardianship of the property.
 (744.301/744.387 Fla.
 Stat.).
 Basically, the parents can’t touch the money.
 The minor gets the money when he or she turns 18.

-If you’re bitten by a dog owned by the State of Florida, a city, or a municipality, then you have 4 years to sue.
-You have to put the government on notice within 3 years.
+If you’re bitten by a dog owned by the State of Florida, a city, or a municipality, I don’t know what the time limit is.
+You also need to put the government on notice.
 The notice is very specific.

-If you’re bitten by a dog owned by the United States government, then you have 2 years to sue.
-You have to follow a specific notice requirement before suing.
+If you’re bitten by a dog owned by the United States government, there a particular requirements before suing.

 Can You Get Punitive Damages in a Florida Dog Bite Case?